 To effectively convey info between people on land and underwater vehicles, there are two popular strategies.
-One solution is to attach cables onto the vehicle and transfer data.
+One solution we are using is to attach cables onto the vehicle and transfer data.
 This method is used by most deep sea ROVs where people on the surface operate drones in a depth of more than 1000 meters.

 Low Frequency Radio